wallarm/product-documentation/docs/latest/admin-en/installation-guides/kubernetes/wallarm-sidecar-container.md

 ![!Scheme of the traffic flow with Wallarm sidecar container](../../../images/admin-guides/kubernetes/requests-scheme-with-wallarm-sidecar.png)

-When a Wallarm WAF node sidecar container is added to a Kubernetes pod it is necessary to change the flow of HTTP requests hitting the pod.
+When a Wallarm filtering node sidecar container is added to a Kubernetes pod it is necessary to change the flow of HTTP requests hitting the pod.
 A detailed description of changing this flow is provided in the instructions.

 ## Wallarm Sidecar Container Installation